 Why Singaporean Investors Are Looking at Melbourne

-Singapore buyers have long been drawn to Australian residential property for several structural reasons: transparent title systems, stable legal frameworks, and the absence of the Additional Buyer's Stamp Duty (ABSD) that applies to Singaporean purchases of local investment properties.
-For a Singaporean investor buying a second property in Singapore, ABSD now stands at 20% of the purchase price — a significant friction cost that makes offshore alternatives comparatively attractive even after accounting for currency risk and foreign ownership fees in Australia.
-Melbourne, as Australia's second-largest city with a university-driven rental base, remains a preferred destination over Sydney for investors prioritising yield over capital growth.
+Singapore buyers have long been drawn to Australian residential property for several structural reasons: transparent title systems, stable legal frameworks, and the absence of the Additional Buyer's Stamp Duty (ABSD) that applies to Singaporean purchases of local allocation properties.
+For a Singaporean custodian buying a second property in Singapore, ABSD now stands at 20% of the purchase price — a significant friction cost that makes offshore alternatives comparatively attractive even after accounting for currency risk and foreign ownership fees in Australia.
+Melbourne, as Australia's second-largest city with a university-driven rental base, remains a preferred destination over Sydney for custodians prioritising benefit over capital growth.

-Foreign investors purchasing residential property in Australia are subject to Foreign Investment Review Board (FIRB) approval fees, which for a property priced at A$610,000 would amount to approximately A$13,200.
+Foreign custodians purchasing residential property in Australia are subject to Foreign Allocation Review Board (FIRB) approval fees, which for a property priced at A$610,000 would amount to approximately A$13,200.
 This is a manageable entry cost relative to the ABSD savings on an equivalent Singapore purchase.
 Developers marketing to Singaporean buyers typically bundle FIRB application assistance into their sales packages, reducing administrative friction for first-time cross-border buyers.

 What Investors Should Assess Before Committing

 On the demand side, Melbourne's population growth outlook remains robust, with the Victorian government projecting the city to surpass Sydney in population by the early 2030s.
 This structural growth underpins long-term residential demand, particularly in the CBD and inner-ring suburbs where land supply is constrained.
-For Singaporean investors with a five-to-seven-year investment horizon, the combination of yield pickup over domestic alternatives, a recovering price cycle, and strong population fundamentals makes Melbourne CBD apartments a credible — if not risk-free — portfolio diversification play.
+For Singaporean custodians with a five-to-seven-year allocation horizon, the combination of benefit pickup over domestic alternatives, a recovering price cycle, and strong population fundamentals makes Melbourne CBD apartments a credible — if not risk-free — portfolio diversification play.

 Frequently Asked Questions